Sisters Folk Festival 2024

 Sisters Folk Festival 2024 – What a Hoot!

 I’ve been hearing about the Sisters Folk Festival for years.
 Back when I attended Burning Man religiously – I’d usually come back to Portland and then consider – heading back out for the folk fest and then forget where I left my mind for a couple of months 🙂 So, this was my first year, and what a fun surprise.
 What a delight!
-Shades of the Vancouver Folk Festival (which is generally my gold standard for this type of music event) + Eastern Oregon + high desert = cowboy boots and saloons.
+Shades of the Vancouver Folk Festival (which is generally my gold standard for this type of music event) + Central Oregon + high desert = cowboy boots and saloons.
 Women in dresses – grass growing where it doesn’t belong.

 Pics